CraftAcademyLabs/ca_course/week3/portfolio_challenge/03_styling_and_content.md

 </head>
 ```

-Those includes will make Semantic UI version 2.4.1 available in your project.
+This will make Semantic UI version 2.4.1 available in your project.

 ## Styling